hoangduytran/blender-manual/manual/contribute/guides/writing_guide.rst

    The manual should provide information on what a feature is, how to use it, and its purpose.
    More background information should be provided when necessary to give deeper understanding of a 3D pipeline.
 Concise
-   Computer graphics is an incredibly interesting field, there are many rules, exceptions to the rules, and interesting details.
+   Computer graphics is an incredibly interesting field.
+   There are many rules, exceptions to those rules, and interesting details.
-   Expanding into details can add unnecessary content, so keep the text concise and relevant to the topic at hand.
+   However, expanding into details can add unnecessary content;
+   therefore, keep the text concise and relevant to the end user.
 Maintainable
    Keep in mind that Blender has frequent releases, so try to write content that will not have to be redone the moment some small change is made.
-   This also helps a small documentation community to maintain the manual.
+   This also helps a small documentation community maintain the manual.

 Content Guidelines